 - Tesla is offering current owners a referral link that saves the new buyer/friend $1000 off for their new/inventory Model S/X to encourage word-of-mouth sales.
 Elon did a referral program like this in the early days of PayPal.
 This deal expires so get the shop credit now as Tesla doesn’t bargain off MSRP.
 It takes weeks or months for Tesla to build your car depending on your location and options ordered so act NOW before it expires 10/15.
 Please use this link to get to my referral page on the Tesla site and order your car.
 Full details on the program here.

 - Don’t pay for certain accessories that can be found cheaper after you buy your Tesla.
-I wanted the 2% more efficient turbine rims that you see below as opposed to the stock ones, but didn’t want to pay the $2.5K upgrade price so I bought the same turbine rims here and sold the old ones online for $1000 for a net cost of half what Tesla wanted.
+I wanted the 2% more efficient turbine rims that you see below as opposed to the stock ones, but didn’t want to pay the $2.5K upgrade price so I bought the upgraded turbine rims here and sold the old ones online for $1000 for a net cost of half what Tesla wanted.
 There are aftermarket spoilers available for less elsewhere too so don’t pay the Tesla retail rate!
-Here is an exhaustive list of modifications you can make to your Model S or X. Also, used items are sold on TMC forums or Panjo.
+Here is an exhaustive list of modifications you can make to your Model S or X. Also, used items are sold on eBay, TMC forums or Panjo.

 - In the US, be sure to factor in your Federal and State tax incentives listed here.
 In Colorado, for example, you get $7500 from the Feds and $6000 from the state with no alternative minimum tax (AMT) issue!